Nuno Silva (footballer, born 1986)

-Nuno Miguel Moreira da Cunha Ribeiro e Silva (born 15 July 1986) is a retired Portuguese football player of Angolan descent.
+Nuno Miguel Moreira da Cunha Ribeiro e Silva (born 15 July 1986) is a Portuguese former football player of Angolan descent.

 Club career

 He made his professional debut in the Segunda Liga for Maia on 21 August 2005 in a game against Varzim.

 He made his Primeira Liga debut for Olhanense on 23 September 2012 as a second-half substitute in a 0–1 loss against Vitória de Setúbal.